NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/EM_trackers_magnetics_and_algorithms/README.md

 1. Objective A. Find out level of interest.
 1. Objective B. Decide what to write-up at and after the workshop and where to put it.
 1. Objective C. Expand list of references.
-1. Objective D. Electromagnetic trackers have been used for over forty years in simple augmented-reality (AR) systems called Helment-Mounted Sights.
+1. Objective D. Electromagnetic trackers have been used for over forty years in simple augmented-reality (AR) systems called Helmet-Mounted Sights.
 Pete wonders to what extent the ancient simple AR technology (whether EM or optical or other tracker is used) might be relevant to modern AR efforts.

 ## Approach and Plan